josefondrej/vscode-cheatsheet/README.md

 ### Other

-- `Local History` - Tracking of local history of files (similar functionality is already built in in the TIMELINE tab in explorer)
+- `Local History` - Tracking of local history of files (similar functionality is already built in in the TIMELINE tab in explorer), might be useful to include `**/.history` into your `Files: Exclude` and `Search: Exclude` settings
 - `HTML CSS Support` - CSS Intellisense for HTML
 - `Path Intellisense` - Autocompletion for paths
 - `Scratchpads` - Create new scratch files